vmware/container-service-extension/docs/ENT_PKS.md

  2. Ensure [OpenID Connect](https://openid.net/connect/) feature is disabled on each Enterprise-PKS instance.
 Refer [FAQ](#faq) for more details.
  3. Create [Enterprise PKS service accounts](#faq) per each Enterprise PKS instance.
- 4. On-board Enterprise PKS instance(s) in vCD
+ 4. On-board Enterprise PKS instance(s) in VCD
-    * Attach Enterprise PKS' corresponding vSphere in vCD through vCD UI.
+    * Attach Enterprise PKS' corresponding vSphere in VCD through VCD UI.
-    * Create provider-vdc(s) in vCD from underlying resources of newly attached Enterprise PKS' vSphere(s).
+    * Create provider-vdc(s) in VCD from underlying resources of newly attached Enterprise PKS' vSphere(s).
 Ensure these pvdc(s) are dedicated for Enterprise PKS K8 deployments only.
  5. Install, configure and start CSE
     * Follow instructions to install CSE 2.0 beta [here](/container-service-extension/RELEASE_NOTES.html)
     * Use `cse sample` command to generate `config.yaml` and `pks.yaml` skeleton config files.
-    * Configure `config.yaml` with vCD details.
+    * Configure `config.yaml` with VCD details.
     * Configure `pks.yaml` with Enterprise PKS details.
 This file is necessary only if there is an intention to leverage Enterprise PKS for K8 deployments.
 Refer [here](/container-service-extension/CSE_CONFIG.html#ent_pks_config)